bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/Documentation/examples/README.md

 Domoticz only logs the data with 5 minute interval resolution for up to 7 days.<br>
 Older data is compressed to one daily value, which is not so useful.<br>
 Switch data is logged for up to 30 days.<br>
-If you want a better dashboard overview and every detail logged, have a look at InfluxDB together with Grafana.<br>
+If you want a better (or even beautiful) dashboard overview and every detail logged, have a look at InfluxDB together with [Grafana](https://grafana.com/).<br>
+Domoticz can send all data into InfluxDB which then can be used to create nice plots and dashboards.
+See the topic [here on the Domoticz forum](https://www.domoticz.com/forum/viewtopic.php?t=15088) for more information.